 Compared to sorting, merging the two sorted arrays a0 and a1 is fairly easy.
 We add elements to a one at a time.
 If a0 or a1 is empty, then we add the next elements from the other (non-empty) array.
-Otherwise, we take the minimum of the next element in a0 and the next element in a1 and add it to a:
+Otherwise, we merge(a0,a1,a)